Guide to Static Site Generators (SSGs) in 2024, Plus Top Options

 Here is a list of factors to consider when choosing an SSG to work with.

 Not every builder or team has the time and resources to learn a new tool from scratch.
-In most cases, we often have to hit the ground running, leaving little time for in-depth learning.
-These are some questions worth asking when choosing an SSG:
+In most cases, we have to hit the ground running, leaving little time for in-depth learning.
+Ease-of-use questions to ask include:

-• Is the SSG built with familiar technology, or would we need to learn a new programming language to utilize it properly?
+- Is the SSG built with familiar technology, or would we need to learn a new programming language?

-• Do they provide beginner tutorials and other learning materials to aid the learning process?
+- Do they provide beginner tutorials and other learning materials?

 The compatibility of the SSG with our team’s tech stack is critical.
-Not only will using an SSG that corresponds with our stack boost developer productivity and efficiency, but it will also reduce development time.
+Using a SSG that aligns with your stack boosts developer productivity and reduces development time.
+Here are the corresponding languages for different SSGs:

 A great way to decide if an SSG is a good option is by studying its developer community.
-Time has proven that developers tend to rally around good tools and software, so it may be worth considering if it is well-reviewed.
+Time has proven that developers tend to rally around good tools and software, so SSGs with large communities are worth considering.

 A developer community is also important for receiving support and assistance.
 For example, getting support on Stack Overflow from other developers is easier when using a popular tool with a large and active community.
 In fact, some communities that are large enough often have Discord servers and Slack workspaces, making it easier to get assistance when needed.